 Center for Retailing.
 The University of South Carolina's Department of Retailing has a goal of becoming the outstanding, comprehensive educational center for retailing education in the world.
 The department seeks innovative, entrepreneurial initiatives that will serve students while simultaneously benefiting the retail community.
 One of the major opportunities to accomplish these goals while working closely with colleagues is the Center for Retailing.
 The Center for Retailing has been developed to support the academic programs and faculty through outreach and research while serving as a resource to the retail community.
 The ultimate goal of the center is to become a clearinghouse for research in the areas of retail technology and international retailing.
 The center is supported by founding partners, including Wal-Mart, Miller Brewing Company, Fairchild Books, JDA Software, BIG Research, and Retail Forward.

 Center for Science Education.
-The center, administered as part of the College of Science and Mathematics, coordinates content area aspects of pre-service and in-service science and mathematics teacher training.
+The center, administered as part of the College of Arts and Sciences, coordinates content area aspects of pre-service and in-service science and mathematics teacher training.
 The center coordinates instruction in all sciences and mathematics, ranging from one-hour in-service presentations through formal, graduate-level course offerings, to multiyear program development.
-The center draws upon the expertise of science and mathematics faculty from the College of Science and Mathematics and science and mathematics education faculty in the College of Education to provide these services.
-The goal of the center is the improvement of the quality of instruction in the sciences and mathematics from the elementary-school level through the secondary-school level, or K-12.
+The center draws upon the expertise of science and mathematics faculty from the College of Arts and Sciences and science and mathematics education faculty in the College of Education to provide these services.
+The goal of the center is the improvement of the quality of instruction in the sciences and mathematics from the elementary-school level through the post-secondary-school level, or K-16.

 Earth Sciences and Resources Institute (ESRI-USC).
 The institute conducts environmental studies primarily integrating geology, hydrology, and geochemistry with advanced computer applications for subsurface characterization, prediction of groundwater flow and solute transport, and agricultural and nonpoint source studies.
 Applied research programs focus on both site-specific and regional scale hydrogeologic studies that involve field, laboratory, and modeling activities.
 A key component of the institutes groundwater research is the use of geophysical techniques to describe the geologic framework of groundwater systems and to determine the extent of groundwater contamination.
 The institute uses geographic information system (GIS) capabilities for managing large spatially-oriented databases and modeling diverse geographic data.